When you children are between nine and twelve you have an incredible opportunity to prepare them for adolescence.

 A sixth-grade survey

 A huge boost to our understanding of these preteens came the first time we did a survey.
-We asked a provocative question: “If you could ask your parents any question, but I would ask it for you and then give you the answer later, what would it be?”
+We asked a provocative question: “If I could ask your parents any question for you, what would it be?”

-One year we received these responses (remember, these are from eleven and twelve-year-olds):
+One year we received these responses (remember, these are from 11 and 12-year-old kids):

 · “If I become pregnant before marriage, what would your reaction be?